JavaFXpert/wikibrowser-service/README.md

 Facility that browses Wikipedia augmented with semantic capabilities

 ## Enhancements to consider
+* Order of checking for cached image:  By ID using Wikidata image (new), then by article name, then Wikipedia API by ID.
+Consider running process on startup to cache all image URLs in the Wikidata dump file.
+Use https://commons.wikimedia.org/wiki/Special:Redirect/file/Python-Foot.png?width=100px

 * Add spu, spf, spr, exp1, exp* buttons to the two top-level relationship headings
   * Perhaps the spu button could return all shortest paths, or just one shortest path that exclude obvious connections.
 Here are a couple of queries for reference: